ZONEboyff/RetroFit/README.md

 ## Introduction
 RetroFit is a fitness tracker app that allows users to plan their exercise routines and gain insights into their progress.
 Our goal is to provide a user-friendly platform that helps you stay motivated and reach your fitness goals.

-## Features
+## FeaturesPowered by Python with Django and
 - **Exercise Planning**: Create and customize workout plans tailored to your fitness level and goals.
 - **Progress Tracking**: Monitor your progress with detailed insights and analytics.
-- **Wildlife Images**: Stay motivated with inspiring wildlife images sourced from APIs.
 - **User-Friendly Interface**: Enjoy a seamless experience with our intuitive design using Android Studio with Jetpack Compose.
-- **Backend Support**: Powered by Python with Django and MySQL for efficient data management.
+- **Backend Support**: MySQL for efficient data management.

 ## Installation
 To get started with RetroFit, follow these steps: